PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

 And if you go to [http://192.168.0.12:8080/](http://192.168.0.12:8080/) in your browser you should see a new wiki.

-All well and good, however part of my requirements are to edit tiddlers in a text editor.
-Using the above method to start would mean that edits do not get reflected in the browser - or not without manually restarting the node instance of TiddlyWiki.
+All well and good, however this makes editing tiddlers in a text editor awkward.
+Using the above method means edits do not get reflected in the browser - or not without manually restarting the node instance of TiddlyWiki.

 This is where [nodemon](https://nodemon.io/) comes in.
-Nodemon is software that watches a directory and restarts a node process any time there is a change in that directory.
-It is commonly used for development purposes - if you are working on a JavaScript file you want that to be refreshed and reloaded every time you make a save - not every time you restart the server.
+Nodemon watches a directory and restarts a node process any time there is a change in that directory.
+It is commonly used for development purposes - if you are working on a JavaScript file you want node to be refreshed and reloaded every time you make a save - and not have to manually restart.
 However it can be used to look for changes to tiddlers, rather than code.

-To do so enter at the terminal this, intimidatingly long, command:
+To do so enter at the terminal this intimidatingly long command:

 ```bash
 nodemon --delay 30 -e tid --ignore 'wiki/tiddlers/$*.tid' --watch wiki/tiddlers/ $NVM_BIN/tiddlywiki wiki --listen host=192.168.0.19
 ```
 At this point you can simply walk away leaving the terminal open and running if you have been directly inputting commands into your Raspberry Pi.
-If you are accessing your Pi remotely via ssh then close the terminal window itself (on Manjaro i3 this is done via the `mod-Shift-q` keypress, but your distro will likely be different) without exiting the running program.
+If you are accessing your Pi remotely via ssh then close the terminal window itself without exiting the running program (on Manjaro i3 this is done via the `mod-Shift-q` keypress, but your distro will likely be different).
+This method of exit is required because closing the terminal via standard methods (e.g. `ctrl-c` followed by `exit`) will likely also kill nodemon.

 So what does this do?
 The flags / arguments to nodemon are as follows: